The New Zealand Institute

 - To arrange and promote opportunities for the acquisition and diffusion of knowledge relating to the patent attorney profession.

 - To do such things as are in the opinion of Council conducive to the attainment of any of the foregoing objects or in the best interests of the patent attorney profession.

 But what do these things mean in practice?

 The last decade has been one of rapid change in the IP field.
-Trans-Tasman mutual recognition under the TTMRA has meant increased competition with our Australian counterparts – and there are moves under way to more closely align our professions through joint regulation and a single filing portal / single examination process for patents and trade marks.
+First, trans-Tasman mutual recognition under the TTMRA and then implementation of the trans-Tasman patent attorney regime has meant increased competition with our Australian counterparts.

 One of our key roles is to provide a voice for members of the Institute, to ensure that such changes are both workable and fair.
 To do this we need to be ahead of the issues and in a position to make written and oral submissions on issue papers, proposals and draft legislation and before Select Committees (often at short notice).
 Understandably, this is a significant volume of work, the majority of which is carried out by Council Members on a voluntary non-paid basis.